Guno327/guno327.github.io/index.md

 ---

 # About
 My name is Gunnar and I am a junior studying Computer Science at the University of Utah.
-I have always had a passion for computers that led me to persure an education in that field.
+I have always had a passion for computers that led me to persue an education in that field.
 I enjoy playing video games and messing around with Linux in my free time.

 # Education
 ### University of Utah